yashu1wwww/100-Youtube-Auto-Likes-Using-Localhost/README.md

 https://www.youtube.com/watch?v=FVumnHy5Tzo&t=1s&ab_channel=HelloWorld

-## Watch up to 3 minutes and 46 seconds, and then remain in the remaining part copying the part of the script and save it as l.py.
+## Watch up to 3 minutes and 46 seconds, and then remain in the remaining part copying the part of the script and run video.py or shorts.py

 The script is used to automatically like a particular YouTube video with multiple accounts